 In 1884, Mary Ann and John Allen Stafford married in Coonabarabran.
 They had 12 children including Charles Fitzroy, Clyde Gilford and John Harold.

+At the time of enlistment he was a Farrier (Horse-Smith) and was given the rank of Shoeing Smith.
 During his training, and prior to his embarkation, Charles was promoted to Shoeing Smith Corporal.

 On 21 February 1916, suffering from mumps, Charles was admitted to the 4th Auxiliary Hospital in Cairo.
 This could have been life threatening as more soldiers died of communicable and respiratory diseases than gunshot wounds.
 He remained in hospital for three weeks.

-After the second battle of Gaza and in the summer months, the mounted troops were in constant reconnaissance and in preparation for the offensive to come.
+After the second battle of Gaza and in the summer months, the mounted troops were in constant reconnaissance in preparation for the offensive to come.
 During this period Charles sustained a broken forearm while shoeing a horse.

-In what was to become collectively known as the third battle of Gaza, the Battle of Beersheba, took place on 31 October 1917.
+In what was to become collectively known as the third battle of Gaza, the Battle of Beersheba took place on 31 October 1917.
 The final phase of this all day battle was the famous mounted charge of the 4th Light Horse Brigade, storming through the Turkish defence and seizing the strategic town of Beersheba.
 Despite his injury, Charles stayed steadfast to his fellow troopers in what is remembered as the last great calvary charge of Beersheba.

-After the fall of Gaza on 7 November 1917, the men of the 12th Light Horse Regiment spent the first few months of 1918 finally resting and training.
+After the fall of Gaza on 7 November 1917, the men of the 12th Light Horse Regiment spent the first few months of 1918 resting and training.
 The regiment moved again, taking part in the Es Salt Raid, manning defences on the West side of the Jordan River.